HappyValleyIO/koil/docs/docs/tutorials/static.md

 ### Adding some styles

-By default, Springboard uses [bulma](https://bulma.io/).
+By default, koil uses [bulma](https://bulma.io/).
 Bulma is a css framework that gives a bunch of nice utilities out of the box.

 Let's make use of some of these bulma CSS classes.
 Our `hello.peb` file now looks like: